 Note: I puree the entire batch, twice.
 Some recipes call for taking out some chipotles and keeping them whole but I think it is easier to just puree the whole thing!
 Also, I didn’t have the patience to pick out all of the seeds.
 But they don’t really bother me.
 If that would bother you, take your time to remove them before cooking (but after soaking.)

-1 package organic dehydrated chipotle peppers, about 30 peppers
+- 1 2 oz. package organic dehydrated chipotle peppers about 15

-Take any little stems off the tops of the peppers and cover them with boiling water.
+Take any little stems off the tops of the peppers.
+Cover them with boiling water.
 Let them soak for a half hour.

 Pour the chipotles and the soaking water into the food processor.
-Add the tomato paste, water and honee and process until a paste forms.
+Add the tomato paste and sweetener and process until a paste forms.
 Add to a small pot.

 Slice the onions into half moons.
 Add them along with the garlic, vinegar, salt, and peppercorns to the pot.

 Bring to a boil and then reduce to a simmer.
-Cook for about an hour and 30 minutes to an hour and 45 minutes.
+Cook, uncovered, for about an hour and 30 minutes to an hour and 45 minutes.
 It will reduce down significantly and become very thick.
 Check at the 1:30 mark and keep cooking if you want it thicker.

 Let it cool completely.
 Run through the food processor to get it as smooth as you can.